Understanding and Applying the Sexual and Reproductive Health Equity (SRHE) Framework

 CECA developed the SRHE framework as way to combine the health equity framework commonly applied in government and mainstream healthcare and core concepts from the sexual and reproductive health, rights, and justice movements.
 It is also a way to create philosophical alignment among diverse parties working to advance contraceptive access and to shift how this work is done.

 The SRHE framework is based on foundational frameworks like reproductive justice, health equity, and reproductive autonomy and on ongoing discussions with diverse stakeholders.
-Resources on the CECA website include a crosswalk of these key terms and frameworks, and a blog post about the 2020 technical expert panel on Reproductive Health Equity that resulted in principles and strategies for integrating SRHE into all of CECA’s work moving forward.
+Resources on the CECA website include a crosswalk of these key terms and frameworks, and strategy to work toward SRHE.

 Principles